Heading to Chile for the solar eclipse? Here are 17 of the country's best stargazing sites

 Salar de Atacama

-Any astronomy visit to Chile should include its most famous astronomical destination: the Atacama desert.
+Any astronomy of stargazing visit to Chile should include its most famous astronomical destination: the Atacama desert.

 To reach this northern part of the country, 1000km north from La Serena, a flight connection is recommended.

-Reams of night spots can be discovered within this vast piece of land and selecting a single one is not an easy task.
+Reams of night spots are located on this vast piece of land and selecting a single one is not easy.

 One appropriate place, far enough from nearby towns to avoid light pollution, is a flat area located in the salty part of the desert called the Salar de Atacama.